zeidlos/hamclock-docker/README.md

 ### Prerequisites
 I assume that you're on some form of Linux/Unix system.
 Docker and (optionally) Docker Compose are installed.
 This may or may not work inside Windows WSL2 environment.
-I've not tested it and most likley wont.
+I've not tested it and most likley will.
 Please give feedback if you tested this. :)

 As of now, i don't have a raspbery Pi.
 WB0OEW gave me the feedback, that the `docker-compose` variant doesn't work on his Pi4, we're going to work that out.